- Hahnbee Choi, Cert. CN

 Pollock oil: is high in EPA & DHA but depending on the quality and freshness, it may be a controversial add, especially when bags are sitting on shelves for a long period of time.

-Chelated Minerals: Chelated minerals are attached to protein which makes them easier to absorb.
+Chelated Minerals: Chelated minerals are attached to a protein, making them easier to absorb.
 The number of synthetics used is minimal compared to other brands.